 8. Monsters of Verity

 The high strength is the Sunai, who can steal souls.
 The middle is Malachi, who can steal blood or drink blood.
 Then the bottom one is Corsai, who eat flesh.
-So the series falls to the main characters Kate Harker, who is the daughter of a big crime boss in one of the bigger cities called Verity.
+So the series falls to the main character, Kate Harker, the daughter of a big crime boss in one of the bigger cities called Verity.
 She has always wanted to be a monster hunter.
 That’s the vibe that she’s trying to channel.

 Author: Victoria Schwab